mmddb/finalProject/dissertation.md

 ## Deployment

 For this project, there are two main solutions for deploying to the cloud.
-One is the ecs cloud server (IaaS) that needs to manually configure the application but has a higher degree of freedom, and the other is to choose the (PaaS) platform as a service provider that is responsible for all the details of the infrastructure.
+One is the virtual machine in cloud server (IaaS) that needs to manually configure the application but has a higher degree of freedom, and the other is to choose the (PaaS) platform as a service provider that is responsible for all the details of the infrastructure.

 Choosing PaaS can focus on developing applications without worrying about configuring and maintaining servers.
 With the support of PaaS service providers, a single application can be deployed easily, but for a microservice project with multiple independent sub-projects, deployment is more time-consuming.
 And the front-end server and database may also choose other different service providers for deployment, the communication between them and the back-end server is also a problem.

 In the end, we chose the cloud server of IaaS Google Cloud Platform for deployment, and obtained a Linux host running 4G of memory through the trial plan.
 For deployment, we adopted Multiple Service Instances per Host Pattern.
 Its advantage is that resource usage is relatively efficient, and multiple service instances share the server and its operating system.
 Deploying service instances is relatively fast.
 Just copy the service to the host and start it.
 Since our service is written in Java, we only need to copy the JAR, and we can package a single service into multiple Jar packages to achieve multiple instances.

-However, this pattern also has an obvious disadvantage.
-That is, there is no isolation between service instances.
-Although we can accurately monitor the resource utilization of each service instance, we cannot limit the resources used by each instance.
-A misbehaving service instance may consume all the memory or CPU of the host.

-这样一来，我们直接传输每个服务打包好的的jar文件到云主机对后端服务器进行部署，将vue项目build好后，  将本地数据库的sql文件传到云主机。
+For the shortcomings like there is no isolation between service instances, we will leave it in the future development.